Landsborough railway station: History

-On the eastern side of the station, a locomotive turning triangle remains in use, making Landsborough a popular destination for steam trains from Brisbane.
+Previously on the eastern side of the station, a locomotive turning triangle existed.
+This was removed during the construction of the new park 'n' ride facility.

 The station has the Landsborough Air Raid Shelter, one of the few remaining examples of World War II reinforced-concrete air raid shelters in Queensland.
 Landsborough was a regular stopping point for refreshments for troop trains.
 The air raid shelter is now heritage-listed.

 Services

-Landsborough is serviced by City network services to Brisbane, Nambour and Gympie North.
+Landsborough is serviced by Citytrain network services to Brisbane, Nambour and Gympie North.
 To relieve congestion on the single track North Coast line, the rail service is supplemented by a bus service operated by Kangaroo Bus Lines on weekdays between Caboolture and Nambour as route 649.

-Landsborough is also served by long-distance Traveltrain Electric Tilt Train services to Bundaberg and Rockhamption.
+Landsborough is also served by long-distance Traveltrain Electric Tilt Train services to Rockhamption and Spirit of Queensland services to Cairns.

 Services by platform

 Transport links

-Sunbus operate two routes to and from Landsborough station:
+KKinetic Sunshine Coast operate two bus routes to and from Landsborough station: